Suffolk: Water warning after sewage discharge

 The county Health Department said residents and fishermen should avoid contact with waters near the Greenport facility.

-Greenport's wastewater treatment plant discharged 100,000 gallons of partially treated sewage into the Long Island Sound for two hours late Monday into early Tuesday, the second time this month the plant had failed during heavy precipitation events, officials said.
+Greenport's wastewater treatment plant discharged 100,000 gallons of partially treated sewage into the Long Island Sound late Monday night into early Tuesday, the second time this month the plant had failed during heavy precipitation events, officials said.

 Greenport's village administrator, Paul Pallas, said by Tuesday afternoon the wastewater treatment plant was operating normally.